mfbrantner/send-to-qbt/README.md

 ---

 Copy the `send-to-qbt.desktop` file to `$HOME/.local/share/applications/` and make sure the `Exec` points to the binary.
+I put a symlink to the release build of the program in `~/.local/bin/`.
 Then, run `update-desktop-database $HOME/.local/share/applications`.
 The program should now show up in the app launcher.